How to Write a Business Email

 Subject line

-The subject line is the mini-summary of your email.
+The subject line is your email's mini-summary.
 It provides the biggest opportunity to ensure your email gets read.
-The goal of a subject line is to get your reader to open the email without tricking them.
+A subject line aims to get your readers to open the email without tricking them.
 It is also the place where mistakes are most commonly made.

 Think of it as your email’s headline.
 It should be a 3- to 8-word overview of the content.
 It should be direct and natural but relevant and accurate.